 Why do I need this test?

-You may have this test as part of a routine blood test to check your level of electrolytes.
+You may need this test if you are having routine blood test to check your level of

-You may also need this test if your healthcare provider suspects that your potassium
+electrolytes.
+You may also need this test if your healthcare provider suspects that

-is too high or too low.
-It's important to have your potassium level checked if you
+your potassium is too high or too low.
+It's important to have your potassium level

-have diabetes, if you have a disease that affects your kidneys, adrenal glands, or
+checked if you have diabetes, if you have a disease that affects your kidneys, adrenal

-digestive system, or if you are on medications such as diuretics, steroids, or digitalis.
+glands, or digestive system, or if you are on medicines, such as diuretics, steroids,

 A potassium level that is too high is called hyperkalemia.
 Symptoms of hyperkalemia